OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:30

-What shall we say then?
+What are we to conclude?
 That the Gentiles, who did not pursue righteousness, have attained righteousness, a righteousness that is by faith;

 ## Romans 9:31

-but Israel, pursuing a law of righteousness, did not arrive at that law.
+but Israel, in pursuit of a law of righteousness, did not reach that law.

 ## Romans 9:32